Top U.S. diplomat in China quits over Trump climate policy

 Jonathan Fritz, the embassy's economics councillor, would serve as chargé in his place, Richey-Allen said.

-Rank had been with the department for 27 years and served as the political councillor at the U.S. Embassy in Afghanistan from 2011 to 2012.
+Rank had been with the department for 27 years and served as the political councillor at the U.S. Embassy in Afghanistan from 2011-12.

-Trump's announcement on Thursday that he would withdraw the United States from the Paris climate accord, saying it would undermine the U.S. economy and cost jobs, drew anger and condemnation from world leaders and heads of industry.
+Trump's announcement last Thursday that he would withdraw the United States from the Paris climate accord, saying the agreement would undermine the U.S. economy and cost jobs, drew anger and condemnation from world leaders and heads of industry (Reporting by David Brunnstrom and John Walcott, additional reporting by Jonathan Landay, editing by G Crosse)

-"The world has paid attention to the U.S. withdrawal from the Paris agreement", Chinese Foreign Ministry spokeswoman Hua Chunying told a regular news briefing on Tuesday, but added that personnel changes were the United States' "internal affairs".

-(Reporting by David Brunnstrom and John Walcott; Additional reporting by Jonathan Landay and Arshad Mohammed in Washington, and Michael Martina and Philip Wen in Beijing; Editing by G Crosse and Clarence Fernandez)